wisphill/yuu_academy/_aws_iam/Directory Service.md

+---
+layout: post
+description: "Microsoft Directory service is a centralized security management to manage some objects like: User Accounts, Computer, Printer"
+---

 #aws #iam #AD #directory #directory_service

 Microsoft Directory service is a centralized security management to manage some objects like: User Accounts, Computer, Printer